 1. Install a security system in your home.

-Initially, got an alarm estimate for security purposes.
-But when the tech told us it could be programmed to alert you when a door or window is opened, we said, “I’ll take it!”
-Now if you open a door or a 1st floor window, a robotic voice tells you exactly which one is opened, a la “living room window.”
+Initially, got an estimate for a full security alarm system.
+But when the tech told us it could be programmed to alert you when a door or window is opened, we said, “We’ll take it!”
+Now if you open a door or a 1st-floor window, a robotic voice tells you exactly which one is opened, a la “living room window.”
 It’s extremely helpful in keeping track of open doors and windows.